 ‘If you’re looking to relax and take your time to enjoy life, look no further than Hotel Mockingbird Hill.
 Indulge in world-class tropical cuisine or travel to see the incredible Reach Falls.’

 - A coffee lovers paradise & tour

-- Incredible sunset views from bar terrace & perch
+- Incredible sunset views from the terrace

-- Garden Spa with cruelty-free products & a pool
+- Garden Spa with cruelty-free products

 - Innovative vegan & vegetarian menus

 The historical city of Port Antonio has an intriguing colonial charm about it.
 Despite its history as a celebrity hot-spot, it is now quiet and peaceful, the perfect destination to explore Jamaica at a steady and calm pace.
 The city is known as the gateway to tropical jungles, mountains and waterfalls, so there is plenty to see and do, including:

 - Blue Mountains National Park, 2h drive (46km)

 - Winnifred Beach, 20 min drive (7km)